icdar21-mapseg/icdar21-mapseg.github.io/docs/index.md

 Automatic approaches with good generalization power will provide an enormous gain for the Geographical Information Systems (GIS) communities looking for solutions when digitizing old maps, and create a great potential for many historical studies.

+## Key strengths for participants
+- All datasets and evaluation tools are released with an **open licence** as soon as they are available.
+- Winners of each task will be invited to **co-author** the report paper.
+- We propose unsolved research problems with an **important potential impact**.